LASooli/BITEHELP/README.md

 Another dropshipping store.

-Tried a dark theme with an insect bite releif pen.
+Tried a dark theme with an insect bite relief pen.